mtbChef/nginx/README.md

 For a quick start guide on configuring NGINX as a Load Balancer, please see [Using nginx as HTTP load balancer](https://nginx.org/en/docs/http/load_balancing.html).

 ## Rate limiting
-See our [Rate Limiting with NGINX](https://blog.nginx.org/blog/rate-limiting-nginx) blog post for an overview of a core concept of provisioning NGINX as an API Gateway.
+See our [Rate Limiting with NGINX](https://blog.nginx.org/blog/rate-limiting-nginx) blog post for an overview of core concepts for provisioning NGINX as an API Gateway.

 ## Content caching
 See [A Guide to Caching with NGINX and NGINX Plus](https://blog.nginx.org/blog/nginx-caching-guide) blog post for an overview of how to use NGINX as a content cache (e.g. edge server of a content delivery network).

 # Building from source
-The following steps can be used to build NGINX the source code available in this repository.
+The following steps can be used to build NGINX from source code available in this repository.

 ## Installing dependencies
 Most Linux distributions will require several dependencies to be installed in order to build NGINX.
 The following instructions are specific to the `apt` package manager, widely available on most Ubuntu/Debian distributions and their derivatives.